audiojs/audio/README.md

 # Audio [![Travis][travis-icon]][travis] [![Gitter][gitter-icon]][gitter]
 > Audio in JavaScript.

+An object that enables you to store, read, and write [PCM audio][pcm] data more easily.
+You can use [other algorithmic functions][npm-audiojs] for any type of audio manipulation, such as compression or conversion to and from different audio formats.
+This object works as the building block for audio in JavaScript, where [Audio.js][audiojs] is a suite of common audio utilities based on top of it.

 ```javascript
 var test = new Audio({
   sample: [34, 334, -23, 0, ...pulses], // Pulse data or buffer